This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Write down your questions so you remember to ask them during your visits.

 - Apply heat on your lower abdomen for 20 to 30 minutes every 2 hours for as many days as directed.
 Heat helps decrease pain and muscle spasms.

 - Include foods high in iron if needed.
 Examples of foods high in iron are leafy green vegetables, beef, pork, liver, eggs, and whole-grain breads and cereals.

 - Keep a diary of your menstrual cycles.
 Keep track of the number of tampons or pads you use each day.

-- Talk to your PHP before you start a weight loss program.
+- Talk to your healthcare provider before you start a weight loss program.
 You may need to wait until the abnormal bleeding has stopped before you try to lose weight.
 The amount of iron in your blood should be normal before you lose weight.

 - You need to change your sanitary pad or tampon more than once an hour.

 - Your medicine causes nausea, vomiting, or diarrhea.

 - You have questions or concerns about your condition or care.